 – The lorry trailer, where the bodies were found, travelled on a ship from Zeebrugge in Belgium to Purfleet, Essex, arriving at around 12.30am on Wednesday.

 – Police believe the tractor unit and trailer left the port in Purfleet shortly after 1.05am.

 – The lorry was later moved under police escort from the industrial park to a secure location at Tilbury Docks.

-– A road haulage expert said the lorry container appeared to be a refrigerated unit, with temperatures inside able to drop as low as -25C.
+– A road haulage expert said the lorry container appeared to be a refrigerated unit, with temperatures inside able to drop as low as -25C (-13F).

-– Prime Minister Boris Johnson said he was “appalled” by the incident, and said the perpetrators of the crime “should be hunted down and brought to justice”.
+– Prime Minister Boris Johnson said he was “appalled” by the incident and that the perpetrators “should be hunted down and brought to justice”.

 – A casualty bureau was set up by police for people to call if they are concerned about relatives who may be involved in the incident.
 The number is 0800 056 0944 in the UK, and 0044 207 158 0010 internationally.